jjvanzon/JJs-Reference-Architecture/api.md

 - Keeping all the queries of an [entity](patterns.md#entity) together in a [`repository`](patterns.md#repository).
 - Keeping overview of all the [`SQL`](#sql) of all the [entities](patterns.md#entity) behind an [`SqlExecutor`](#sql-executor).
-- All that data access would be hidden [`repository interfaces`](patterns.md#repository-interfaces) decoupling the persistence technology.
+- All that data access would be hidden behind [`repository interfaces`](patterns.md#repository-interfaces) decoupling the persistence technology.

 It may seem overhead all the layers, but it might add up after adding more queries for more [entities](patterns.md#entity), that are either [`SQL`](#sql) or [`ORM`](#orm) queries.
 Of course you could skip layers, but this is how it is done in some of the `JJ` projects.